retro16/acsi2stm/doc/compiling.md

 ### acsi2stm-XXXX-strictverbose.ino.bin

 Same as the strict variant, with verbose debug output.
-Requires only 64k of flash on the STM32, unlike the full featured verbose variant.

 Compile-time options: